Newman

 Newman has a typical household mix, with a higher-than-average median household size

-Family households constitute 72.2% of all households, including 40.9% couples with children, 23.7% couples without children, and 7.1% single parent families.
-Non-family households comprise the remaining 27.8%, with lone person households at 24.4% and group households making up 3.0%.
-The median household size is 2.7 people, larger than the Rest of WA average of 2.5.
+Family households dominate at 72.2% of all households, comprising 40.9% couples with children, 23.7% couples without children, and 7.1% single parent families.
+Non-family households make up the remaining 27.8%, with lone person households at 24.4% and group households comprising 3.0% of the total.
+The median household size of 2.7 people is larger than the Regional WA average of 2.5.

 Frequently Asked Questions - Households